LeonKuhne/F-Project/readme.md

 f u, f me, f every body

 #### v0.0
-at some point, you too will hit the "oh shit" moment
+hit the "oh shit" moment and be like, woah

 ## Todo
 ### GENERAL
-- feature: add basic nodes described in notebook
 - fix: saving a group containing a node with joining parents duplicates the node
 ### NODEL
 - extra: add labels on connections and show param names